 Blinded treatment assignments will be managed using IRT.
-Throughout the study, subjects will receive matching placebo (for BMS-986165 and/or apremilast) as needed to maintain the treatment blind.
 IP supply will be controlled by IRT at each visit.

-All tablets are identical in appearance and will be supplied in blister cards or bottles with each daily dose made up of the appropriate combination of active and/or placebo tablets to provide the correct treatment, as shown in Table 5.
+All tablets are identical in appearance and will be supplied in bottles with each daily dose made up of the appropriate combination of active and/or placebo tablets to provide the correct treatment, as shown in [Table 5](#).
 Investigative site staff, Sponsor and designee personnel, and subjects and their families will remain blinded to treatment assignments.